nextfoam/baram-pages/docs/installation.markdown

 title: Installation
 ---

-# Installing BARAM for Windows
+# Installing BARAM for Windows and macOS
 Binary installation package for 64-bit windows and disk image for macOS with Apple Silicon are here for convenience.
 Download them from following links.